-At 11 am on March 1, 2022, the respondent and his friend, a 30-year-old Moroccan man, took a bus from Edirne to Lalapaşa.
-From there, they walked for about four hours along unpaved roads through wooded areas until they arrived at the Turkish-Bulgarian border fence at around 3 or 4 pm.
+According to the respondent, at 11 a.m. on March 1st, 2022, he and his friend, a 30-year-old Moroccan man, took a bus from Edirne to Lalapaşa.
+From there, they reportedly walked for about four hours along unpaved roads and wooded areas until they arrived at the Turkish-Bulgarian border fence at around three or four in the afternoon and crossed over.
 The respondent reported that the fence was about five meters high and had barbed wire on the Turkish side; he also recalled seeing an unpaved road along the Bulgarian side.

-Once they arrived at the fence, the respondent and his friend immediately jumped over it and then ran to get as far away from the border as possible.
-After approximately 30 minutes, they slowed to a walk.
-They continued walking for ten days, hoping to go all the way to Sofia.
+Once they were on Bulgarian soil, they began walking in the direction of Sofia.
 The respondent recalled, “We walked most of it by night but sometimes we walked during the day if it was forest.
 And we did rest sometimes.
 We would sleep in the forest or some spot of course far from the village and cities.
 And we would rest for 20 minutes to eat or drink or smoke.”
+According to the respondent, they walked for 10 days.

-The men had only 20 euros and had brought enough food with them to last for a while, but they eventually ran out.
-On March 11, at around 8 am, they stopped in the outskirts of Sliven to buy more food.
+The transit group had only 20 euros and had brought enough food with them to last them a while, but they eventually ran out.
+On March 11th, at around 8 a.m, they reportedly stopped in the outskirts of Sliven to buy more food.
 The respondent recounted:

 “We were so hungry and we were out of food already—we hadn’t eaten for seven hours.
 We had no choice but to go to the store that appeared on the map near Sliven and buy some food and then continue on our way.
 We wore clean clothes and went to the grocery store and we bought stuff from it.
 After we left, we got about 500 meters from the grocery store when two men [dressed in civilian clothes] told us to stop.
 I stopped in my tracks but my friend ran away.
 One [of the men] stayed with me and the other ran behind my friend.
 There were citizens sitting who also tried to catch my friend, which they did until the man in civilian clothes got him.”

-The two men asked the respondent and his friend for papers.
-When they responded that they were refugees the men asked them where they were from and then spoke to someone on the phone.
-The respondent said:
+The two men asked the respondent and his friend for papers, recalled the respondent.
+When the transit group told the two men that they were refugees, they were asked where they were from; one of the men then spoke to someone on the phone.
+When asked to describe what happened after the two men apprehended them, the respondent recounted:

 “They punched me in my face and kept slapping and kicking my friend until they put us together.
 Then they handcuffed us and loaded us into the backseat of the Fiat car.”

-They drove along a paved road through the city for around 30 minutes until they arrived at a spot outside of town where three men wearing uniforms were waiting for them.
-These men wore black jackets with four pockets on the front, an insignia of a lion on the left sleeve, and ranks on their shoulder as well as black pants and black boots (Image 2).
-They were driving a green jeep with a white stripe and Bulgarian writing on the side (Image 3).
+According to the respondent, they drove along a paved road through the city for around 30 minutes until they arrived at a spot on the outskirts where three men wearing uniforms were waiting for them; they wore black jackets with four pockets on the front, an insignia of a lion on the left sleeve, and ranks on their shoulder as well as black pants and black boots (Image 1).
+They were reportedly driving a green jeep with a white stripe and Bulgarian writing on the side (Image 2).
 The respondent identified the uniforms and jeep from the following pictures.

-When asked if they had asked for asylum while in Bulgaria, the respondent responded,
+When asked if they had asked for asylum in Bulgaria, the respondent responded:

 “We did when the men wearing black uniforms asked us ‘Where do you want to go?’
 We said ‘France asylum Bulgaria asylum’ to make him take pity on us and take us to the camp…the officer wearing green uniforms similar to Bulgarian border police said ‘Europe is not good.
 Go back to Turkey.’
 And the men wearing black uniforms said nothing but just kicked me.”